-Dr Katrin Böhning-Gaese is investigating how climate change and land use changes affect biodiversity.
-The biologist spoke to KfW Stories about the dangers of diminishing biodiversity and why the coronavirus crisis offers a unique opportunity to make our economies greener.
+Katrin Böhning-Gaese is investigating how climate change and land use changes affect biodiversity.
+The biologist and author spoke to KfW Stories about the dangers of diminishing biodiversity and why the coronavirus crisis has offered a unique opportunity to make our economies greener.

 About Mrs Böhning-Gaese

 Dr Katrin Böhning-Gaese is a professor at the Goethe University Frankfurt and the director of the Senckenberg Biodiversity and Climate Research Centre.
 She is also a member of Leopoldina – The German National Academy of Sciences – and is the Vice President of the Leibniz Association.
 Her research is mainly within the field of ecology.

 Dr Böhning-Gaese, as a biologist, what is your assessment of the coronavirus pandemic?
 Was the virus jumping to humans just an unfortunate coincidence?

 The pandemic is in all respects more than an unfortunate, almost fateful coincidence: a pathogen jumped from animals to humans, probably from bats through pangolins to us.
 This animal is very popular in several Asian countries.
 Its scales are said to increase potency; the meat is considered a delicacy.
 We therefore assume this animal acted as an intermediate host, but research has not yet definitively confirmed this.
 This means that people have come into very close contact with wild animals – which can always result in viruses jumping between species.
 This will continue to be the case in the future as well.

 I wouldn’t phrase it like that because we are talking about the complex relationship between nature and humans, which we sometimes call social-ecological systems.
 Throughout history, humanity has had to fight viruses again and again.
 The difference today is that many more people now live on Earth, which means that pathogens can now spread much faster.
 And not just in one place; now they can spread globally because of flight routes and intensive travelling.
 This leads to pandemics.